KPZ-type equation from growth driven by a non-Markovian diffusion: Introduction

 \fsp Stochastic interfaces driven by harmonic measure provide rich models for many biological and physical processes, including (internal) diffusion-limited aggregation \cite{IDLA,DLA}, dielectric breakdown \cite{DBM}, as well as the Hastings-Levitov process \cite{HL}, the last of which also has connections to turbulence in fluid mechanics.
 Because the driving mechanism for the growth is determined by harmonic measure, such interfaces are often known as (stochastic) Laplacian growth models.

-A central question concerns the large-scale behavior of these interfaces \cite{BW,D,KZ,K7,K12}.
-In \cite{RS}, the authors asked whether or not the stochastic interface studied therein exhibits so-called \emph{Kardar-Parisi-Zhang} (\abbr{KPZ}) asymptotics, which we define shortly.
-(See also \cite{PZ} in the physics literature, which addresses a related question for diffusion-limited aggregation, namely its relation to the so-called ``Eden model".)
-Since then, the question of rigorously deriving \abbr{KPZ} asymptotics in stochastic Laplacian growth models more generally has remained open, despite surging interest in \abbr{KPZ} universality over the past few decades \cite{C11,CS,Qua,KPZAim}.
+A central question concerns the long-time behavior of said interfaces \cite{BW,D,KZ,K7,K12}.
+In \cite{RS}, the authors asked whether or not the stochastic interface studied therein has a \emph{Kardar-Parisi-Zhang} (\abbr{KPZ}) scaling limit.
+(See also \cite{PZ} in the physics literature, which addresses a related question for diffusion-limited aggregation, namely its relation to the ``Eden model".)
+Since then, the derivation of \abbr{KPZ}-related scaling limits in Laplacian growth models more generally has remained open, despite surging interest in \abbr{KPZ} universality over the past few decades \cite{C11,CS,Qua,KPZAim}.

-The goal of this paper is to derive \abbr{KPZ}-type asymptotics for a Laplacian growth model given by a \emph{stochastic geometric flow}.
-It is a (stochastic) \abbr{PDE} derived from a continuum version the \emph{origin-excited random walk} and \emph{once-reinforced random walk with strong reinforcement}, whose history and background is addressed at length in \cite{BW,D,KZ,K7,K12}.
-In summary, we show the following two results. \begin{enumerate} \item Fluctuations of an associated ``height function" to this stochastic flow converge (in some scaling limit) to a regularized \abbr{KPZ}-type equation.
-(See Theorem \ref{theorem:main}.) \item \emph{After renormalization}, solutions to the aforementioned \abbr{KPZ}-type equation converge as we remove the regularization; this is done on hypersurfaces of dimension $\d=1$ in $\R^{2}$.
+The goal of this paper is to derive a {{} \abbr{KPZ}-type stochastic \abbr{PDE}} \eqref{eq:spde} for a Laplacian growth model {{}that resembles} a continuum version the \emph{origin-excited random walk} and \emph{once-reinforced random walk with strong reinforcement}, whose history and background is addressed at length in \cite{BW,D,KZ,K7,K12}.
+To be more precise, we show the following two results. \begin{enumerate} \item Fluctuations of an associated ``height function" converge (in some scaling limit) to a regularized \abbr{KPZ}-type equation.
+(See Theorem \ref{theorem:main}.) \item \emph{After renormalization}, solutions to the \abbr{KPZ}-type equation converge as we remove the regularization; this is done on hypersurfaces of dimension $\d=1$ in $\R^{2}$.
 (See Theorem \ref{theorem:3}.) \end{enumerate} \emph{Throughout this paper, we often use subscripts for inputs at which we evaluate functions of space, time, or space-time.
-This is in lieu of parentheses, which would make formulas and displays too overloaded.}
+This is in lieu of parentheses, which would make formulas and displays overloaded.}